Spark the Electric Jester: Reception

 Amr Al-Aaser of Rock Paper Shotgun and Jed Whitaker of Destructoid felt that Spark the Electric Jester was successful in incorporating and iterating on its 16-bit-era inspirations.
-Al-Aaser commended the game for its variety of ideas in both its level gimmicks and power-ups, and opined that it would "remix and refresh old ideas with its own, instead of being content to pay homage".
+Al-Aaser commended the game for its variety of ideas in both its power-ups and level mechanics, and opined that it would "remix and refresh old ideas with its own, instead of being content to pay homage".
 The power-ups were described as more in-depth than those in Sonic 3 & Knuckles by Whitaker, who accredited them towards elevating Spark the Electric Jester's quality to that of the 16-bit Sonic titles.
 While he characterized the first stage as "ugly" and "disjointed", Whitaker felt the game became better as he progressed, and summarized the level design as "great".
-Al-Aaser was receptive to Fark's campaign and remarked that the two characters' campaigns "highlight the strengths of the other".
-Whitaker appreciated the game's amount of unlockable content.
-He found Fark's campaign to be more difficult than Spark's, which he felt was lacking in challenge.
+Al-Aaser enjoyed Fark's mechanics and thought that the two characters' different gameplay styles complemented each other.
+Whitaker found Fark's campaign to be more difficult than Spark's, which he felt was lacking in challenge, and appreciated the game's amount of content.
 The soundtrack was positively received by both publications.
-It was described as energetic and powerful by Al-Aaser, and Whitaker believed it was of equal quality to the music found in 16-bit Sonic games.
+It was described as feel-good and "an absolute jam" by Al-Aaser, and Whitaker believed it was of equal quality to the music found in 16-bit Sonic games.

 Sequels

-A sequel, Spark the Electric Jester 2, was released through Steam in May 2019 and for the Xbox One in September 2020.
+A sequel, Spark the Electric Jester 2, was released for Windows via Steam in May 2019 and for the Xbox One in September 2020.
 Unlike its predecessor, the game features Fark as the protagonist and is a 3D platformer.
-A third entry, Spark the Electric Jester 3, was released through Steam in August 2022 and is similarly a 3D platformer.
+A third entry, Spark the Electric Jester 3, was released via Steam in August 2022 and is similarly a 3D platformer.
+Spark the Electric Jester 3 was released for the Nintendo Switch on July 25, 2024, in North America, and in Europe and Australia on August 1, 2024.